artsbentley/.dotfiles/README.md

 - [ ] add colored border for zoomed panes
 - [ ] alacritty + zsh shortcuts for VIT, spotify-tui and taskwarrior
 - [ ] add continuum and resurrect
+- [ ] make sure that plugins arent added to git repo, only TPM -> in install script add TPM from a git clone, then update tmux conf

 ## keymap